iotaledger/iota.js/README.md

 Main purpose of this function is to get an array of transfer objects as input, and then prepare the transfer by **generating the correct bundle**, as well as **choosing and signing the inputs** if necessary (if it's a value transfer).
 The output of this function is an array of the raw transaction data (trytes).

 You can provide multiple transfer objects, which means that your prepared bundle will have multiple outputs to the same, or different recipients.
 As single transfer object takes the values of: `address`, `value`, `message`, `tag`.
 The message and tag values are required to be tryte-encoded.
+If you do not supply a message or a tag, the library will automatically enter empty ones for you.
+As such the only required fields in each transfers object are `address` and `value`.

+If you provide an address with a checksum, this function will automatically validate the address for you with the Utils function `isValidChecksum`.

 For the options, you can provide a list of `inputs`, that will be used for signing the transfer's inputs.
 It should be noted that these inputs (an array of objects) should have the provided 'security', `keyIndex` and `address` values:
 ```